Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 The task has now been created.

-If you set an email address, when the bot runs for the first time after server restart, it you will get a notification.
-Otherwise, you can visit this settings page again after an hour to confirm the script was run, as it shows the last time the scheduler was activated here.

 #### Note, Scheduler is "best effort"

 The Heroku Scheduler add-on is a "best effort" service and may not run every time it is supposed to.